Google Pixel 6 Pro hands-on review: A smarter flagship

 Google Pixel 6 Pro release date and price

-Announced October 19, the Pixel 6 Pro is available for pre-order with a ship date of October 28.
-You can grab yours from the Google Store or Google Fi, plus AT&T and Verizon.
+The Pixel 6 Pro is available for pre-order with a ship date of October 28.
+You can grab yours from the Google Store or Google Fi, plus AT&T, T-Mobile, Verizon and Xfinity Mobile.
+Beware that some of the carrier prices come out higher than Google's MSRP, which appears to be related to 5G capabilities (some Pixel 6 SKUs don't have mmWave 5G for example).
+Here's a full guide to Google 6 price differences.

 With the Pixel 6 Pro comes the optional Pixel Pass, which starts at $45 per month.
 This all-in-one program gives you a Pixel upgrade every two years, device protection, a 200GB Google One cloud subscription, YouTube Premium (including YouTube Music Premium), and Google Play Pass.
 On paper, it's quite the deal.